-The following are the top needs as identified by clients, as well as the top five from CASI's 2020 community needs assessment.
-The clients' top five identified needs are discussed in depth below.
+The following top five needs as identified by clients and community partners are ranked from greatest, and the clients' top five identified needs are discussed in depth below.
+These are compared to the top five needs identified on the 2020 community needs assessment.

-Coi Comparison of the Top 5 Needs Identified on Current and Previous Surveys 2023 Client Needs 2020 CNA 1 Quality and affordable housing Good jobs with adequate wages, benefits, and opportunities 2 Assistance with legal services Programs and activities for youth 3 Good jobs with adequate wages, benefits, and opportunities Assistance with legal services 4 Counseling services Addiction treatment services 5 Budgeting classes and/or credit counseling/repair Quality and affordable housing
+Comparison of the Top 5 Needs Identified on Current and Previous Surveys 2023 Clients 2023 Community Partners 2020 CNA 1 Quality and affordable housing Help to make housing more affordable (rental assistance, housing vouchers, housing development) Good jobs with adequate wages, benefits and opportunities 2 Good jobs with adequate wages, benefits and opportunities Programs and activities for youth Programs and activities for youth 3 Assistance with legal services Counseling services Addiction treatment services 4 Counseling services Addiction treatment services/Good jobs with adequate wages, benefits, and opportunities (tie) Quality and affordable housing 5 Programs and activities for youth Second chance hiring programs for those with criminal records Second chance hiring programs for those with criminal records

 Poor housing quality and lack of stable housing can be both a cause and condition of poverty.
-Researchers find that low-cost, decent quality housing in areas with job opportunities can make a significant difference in addressing poverty.
-Xiii Conversely, poor-quality housing can lead to poor health outcomes, causing poverty.
-Xiiii Weatherization is a strategy for addressing housing quality that also contributes to reduced utility costs, improving a household's financial position.
-Xiv
+Researchers find that low-cost, decent quality housing in areas with job opportunities can make a significant difference in addressing poverty.^{xiv} Conversely, poor-quality housing can lead to poor health outcomes, causing poverty.^{xv} Weatherization is a strategy for addressing housing quality that also contributes to reduced utility costs, improving a household's financial position.^{xvi}